Reviews You Can Rely On

 Limited app support

-The Bryton Rider 420 really surprised us with its unassuming appearance and low cost.
+The Bryton Rider 420 surprised us with its unassuming appearance and low cost.
 There's no denying that this compact and affordable device is a little workhorse.
 Bryton claims that this computer has over 70 different features.
-We're not convinced that's the most useful metric, but it has most of the broad functionality you'd find on much more expensive computers, including smart notifications, power, and navigation.
+It's not the most useful metric, but it has the broad functionality you'd find on much more expensive computers, including smart notifications, power, and navigation.
 We were thrilled to find that it had navigation at all, much less the use of the major global nav satellite systems and a low drop rate.
-Its integrations with Strava, RidewithGPS, and Komoot made it possible to pull in routes and upload ride data, which is also a great value-add for this market segment.
+Its integrations with Strava, RidewithGPS, and Komoot made it possible to download routes and upload ride data, which is also a great value-add for this market segment.

 Read more: Bryton Rider 420 review